craftercms/docs/source/developers/plugins/site-plugins.rst

 What are site plugins?
 ----------------------

-A site plugin can contain one or more extensions for Crafter CMS in a single package.
+A site plugin can contain one or more extensions for CrafterCMS in a single package.
 These extensions can:

 * **Extend Crafter Studio (authoring)**